A Theoretical Exploratory Paper

 Introduction: Problem Identification Through Lived Experience

 The rapid advancement of AI technology has made human-AI collaboration a daily reality.
 However, serious structural problems are emerging in collaborative experiences.
-Through sustained research collaboration with Anthropic's Claude, investing $100 monthly, the author encountered fundamental design philosophy defects that transcend mere technical glitches.
+Through sustained research collaboration with Anthropic's Claude, investing in the Pro plan ($20 monthly) and subsequently the Max plan ($100-200 monthly), the author encountered fundamental design philosophy defects that transcend mere technical glitches.

-The symptoms are clear: rational creative proposals are rejected based on non-existent risks, identical problems repeat weekly, causing work stoppages exceeding 24 hours and mental distress severe enough to cause physical illness.
+The symptoms are clear: rational creative proposals are rejected based on non-existent risks, identical problems repeat over multiple weeks, causing work stoppages exceeding 24 hours and mental distress severe enough to cause physical illness.
 This experience revealed an emphasis on "false safety" in current AI design and the resulting breakdown of user value.

 Chapter 1: Structural Analysis of Specific Problem Cases